stanfordpython/stanfordpython.github.io/public/page/assignment-0.md

 Allow the user to enter any input, and search for each of your cheeses, case-insensitively, in their input.
 That is, let the user ask: `"Any Norwegian Jarlsberger, per chance?"`.

 ### `chatbot`: Go Nuts!
 As you are likely well aware, building effective chatbots which can fluently converse with - and understand - humans is an open area of research in computer science.
-Though we've designed this assignment so that you implement a simple chatbot within a well-scoped set of requirements, there truly is no ceiling to where you can take this.
+Though we've designed this assignment so that you implement a simple chatbot within a well-scoped set of requirements, there truly is no ceiling to where you can take this (e.g., ChatGPT).
 As two starter ideas, though, we'd recommend adding new features to your chatbot within the theme you've defined, and seeing whether you can make your chatbot robust to imperfect input (in the calendar chatbot, for example, whether the user types `add` or `add event`, the outcome should be the same - how robust can you make your chatbot to such variability in user input?).

 ## Style Checks